Alain-RAMBELOSON/TP_POE_Backend/README.md

 - Download or clone this repository
 - Get the `.env` file from the repository owner and place it it into the `./src` folder
 - Open a terminal at the root of this repository
-- Run the next command to install all the dependencies
+- Use the next command to install all the dependencies (may require an IDE/Text editor restart)
 ```
 npm i
 ```
-Run the next command to run the application
+Use the next command to start the application
 ```
 npm start
 ```